Short Links vs Smart Links: Complete 2025 Comparison Guide

 The platform also offers real-time conversion tracking, seamlessly integrating with tools like Stripe and Shopify.
 This allows marketers to connect their campaigns directly to revenue, tracking not just clicks but actual sales.
 With this level of insight, calculating ROI for each campaign becomes straightforward.

-PIMMS makes advanced link management accessible with its Pro plan, available for a one-time payment of $45.
-This includes unlimited smart links, tracking, and built-in A/B testing capabilities to compare destination pages and optimize campaigns based on real user behavior.
+PIMMS makes advanced smart link technology accessible with its Pro plan, available for a one-time payment of €59.
+This includes unlimited smart links, real-time revenue tracking, and built-in A/B testing capabilities to compare destination pages and optimize campaigns based on actual business outcomes, not just clicks.

 Custom domains and branded links help businesses build trust and recognition with their audience, while shared dashboards make collaboration and client reporting simple.
 Advanced filtering options - such as UTM parameters, traffic sources, devices, and geographic locations - offer detailed insights into campaign performance.